Marc-Berg/node-red-contrib-iobroker/README.md

 ### WS ioB in  ![alt text](images/iobin.png)
 **Input Node**
 Subscribes to ioBroker state changes and forwards updates to your flow in real-time.
+Supports both single states and wildcard patterns.

 - **State:** An ioBroker state can be specified using the interactive tree browser or manual input.
+  - **Single states:** `0_userdata.0.test`
+  - **Wildcard patterns:** `system.adapter.*.alive` or `0_userdata.0.*` (automatically detected)
 - **Output:** The value of the changed state is sent as `msg.[outputProperty]` (default: `msg.payload`).
   The complete state object is available in `msg.state`.
+For wildcard patterns, `msg.pattern` contains the original pattern.
 - **Trigger on:** Filter state updates by acknowledgment status:
   - **Both:** All updates (default)
   - **Acknowledged:** Only updates with `ack: true`